 Attracting and retaining top talent have always been major challenges for employers.
 With a competitive economy and employees scanning the working landscape like never before, a healthy culture is the differentiator that attracts great employees and earns them loyal customers.
+For more about modern business handling, many would recommend to see this post about what is a key risk indicator you should take in to account.

 To attract, engage, and retain employees, employers must prioritize and focus on what will effectively help them create the most trusting, caring culture and thriving workforce.
 Employees have options and they know what they want.
 There exists however, a significant gap between what employees expect from their work and what many managers and employers think their employees want.